S2E/s2e-old/docs/ImageInstallation.rst

 ==========================

 In the following, we describe how to install a minimal version of Debian Linux in QEMU.
-S2E supports only 32-bit guest systems for now.

 **Please make sure that you perform all the steps below using QEMU that ships with S2E.**
 There will be compatibility problems if you use QEMU that comes with your system (especially